The author is a guitarist and bassist with over 35 years of experience as a musician.

 Forming a band is pretty exciting.
-As a guitar player you spend a lot of time alone, practicing by yourself.
+As a guitar player, you spend a lot of time alone, practicing by yourself.
 When you get the chance to rehearse with a group it finally feels like all your hard work has paid off.

-Playing in a band is fun, but successful bands know how to rehearse correctly and make the most of their practice time.
+Successful bands know how to rehearse correctly and make the most of their practice time.
 Otherwise, they never make it out of the garage or basement.

 A successful band isn't necessarily one that makes it big.
-Your goal may be to perform in local clubs as a cover band, to write original material or just to have some fun.
+Your goal may be to perform in local clubs as a cover band, to write original material, or just to have some fun.
 If you want to reach those goals you need to have a plan, and that plan must include a logical practice routine.

-In this article you'll read about what I think are the most important band rehearsal tips.
+In this article, you'll read about what I think are the most important band rehearsal tips.
 If you take them into consideration they'll help you run band practice more efficiently and get more done.

-These are tips I've learned in my time playing in original rock bands, cover bands, weekend-warrior garage bands and even acoustic duos.
-Some of these lessons were learned the hard way!
+These are tips I've learned in my time playing in original rock bands, cover bands, weekend-warrior garage bands, and even acoustic duos.
+Some of these lessons were learned the hard way.

 No matter what your band or musical project is, the same rules apply to all: If you want to get anything accomplished, you need to have a plan for practice.